Established in 1903, the golf course at Rossendale Golf Club has stood the test of time.

 Our 18 hole, 6,295 yard Par 72 course has a challenging layout and provides a mean test of golf.
 Set in beautiful rolling countryside, the Rossendale Golf Club course has 4 x par 5, 10 x par 4 and 4 x par 3 holes, giving a balanced challenge to golfers of all standards.

 Scroll down to see the scorecard along with a photograph and description of each hole.
+Click HERE to download the hole by hole course description.

 Our scorecard and course map (click images to view in a lightbox)